 Understanding how data migration works is key to a successful NetSuite Enterprise Resource Planning (ERP) implementation.
 The scope of data being migrated to the NetSuite environment can depend on the size, industry and special requirements of the business.
 The Data Migration Process requires businesses to critically map their business processes and identify the data that will be included in the migration to NetSuite.

-Data Migration and it’s Risk
+Data Migration and Risk

 The amount of planning depends on the scope of the data being migrated to the NetSuite Environment and the impact to the business operation depends on how the plan was executed.
 Data Migrations happen relatively frequently in businesses that utilize Software-as-a-Service (SaaS) applications like NetSuite, SalesForce and many more and a study revealed that no matter how well thought out the plan was or how the plan was executed some problems will likely come up during data migration like Technical Compatibility Issues, Data corruption, missing data or extended and unexpected downtimes.